sbarbett/dig_interface/README.md

 dig_interface
 ======================

-This project arose from a request from my colleagues.
-We work for an authoritative DNS provider and they wanted to embed a dig-like interface within our ZenDesk help center.
-I have another similar applet that uses DoH to perform DNS lookups straight from Guide using JS.
-For this utility, however, I'm doing the UDP DNS querying "server-side" on a Lambda function using the 'dnspython' module.
-There's a bit of legwork involved in getting this functioning properly.
+This project originated from a request by my colleagues.
+We work for an authoritative DNS provider, and they had the idea to embed a dig-like interface within our ZenDesk help center.
+I have another similar applet that uses DoH to fetch DNS lookups, using JS, from a form in Guide.
+For this utility, however, I'm doing the UDP DNS querying "server-side" on a Lambda function with the 'dnspython' module.
+There's a bit of legwork involved in getting this to function properly.
 Anyone that's worked with Lambda is probably aware that most of the popular Python modules (like 'requests') aren't available "out-of-box" with their (somewhat barebones) Python 3 implementation.
-Also, ZenDesk defaultly doesn't allow you to embed scripts in your Guide.
-You have to enable a frighteningly-worded setting under Guide Admin.
-I'll walk through what I had to do to get things working here in the README.
+Also, ZenDesk, by default, doesn't allow you to embed scripts in your Guide.
+You have to enable a frighteningly-worded setting through Guide Admin.

 ## Zendesk Guide: Displaying "Unsafe Content"